 Eggs Benedict Sauce - aka Hollandaise

-I don’t think we need to break down how to make the hollandaise sauce much here, but if your sauce breaks down, you’re fucked.
-Just kidding but follow the quick tips below and you’ll be fine.
+I don’t think we need to break down exactly how to make the hollandaise sauce much here, but if your sauce breaks down, you've got an issue.
+Just follow the quick tips below and you’ll be fine.
 Using an immersion blender often solves this problem.

-Eggs Benedict Quick Tips
+Eggs Benedict Quick Tips and Tricks

 For those of you who are “too busy” to read my rambling above, here are some quick tips to master Eggs Benedict: